COMMUNITY SERVCE TRANSCRIPT RECOGNITION

 King’s College now recognizes student service on academic transcripts.
 If you work 200 or 400 total service hours (or more) while you are at King’s, we would like the world to know about it.
 Potential employers, graduate schools, and internship coordinators will all able to see official recognition of your work, and you can note this achievement on resumés.

 In order to get this honor, you must tell us about the service you do!
-Simply download the following record sheet and complete when you finish a service project or internship:
+Just go to the new online Transcript Recognition Form and answer a few short questions about your service—it’s that easy!

 If you have already done service besides FYE/CORE 90 this year, please let us know!
 All students will begin with 5 automatic hours for their FYE/CORE 90 community work.
 Whenever possible, please notify the Shoval Center within 30 days of the completion of any service work.